Illinois disability benefit programs.

 Prescription Drug Coverage is mostly provided by the Illinois Rx Buying Club.
 This is available to uninsured Illinoisans who meet certain income and asset limits.
 The card is free to use, and people will save an average of 25% on hundreds of the most popular generic and other prescription drugs.
 1-866-215-3463

 Cash compensation is offered as part of Social Security and Disability Benefits.
 Illinois individuals and their families can apply for this program and it is fully supported by the state.
-1-800-772-1213.
+Call 1-800-772-1213., or find more details on cash assistance programs in Illinois.

 The Division of Developmental Disabilities is a DHS agency.
 Advice, support, and referrals are available for persons and the family of people with developmental disabilities.
 Representatives from the state can answer questions on respite care, community programs, home care, and other state of Illinois services that are available to persons with a disability.
 1-888-337-5267.